 The Language Arts program includes reading, writing, listening and speaking.
 Classroom teachers at each grade level facilitate the instruction of reading and writing through direct instruction, with the incorporation of skills in content areas.

-Manzano Day School’s reading instruction begins with the CR Success Learning curriculum in the lower school grades.
-CR Success Learning provides instruction and practice with phonological and phonetic skills, which are applied on a daily basis in reading, spelling, and writing.
-This program establishes a solid foundation upon which students build other skills needed to be critical thinkers and lifetime readers.
-This foundation is built upon by the study of quality literature in various formats including readers' workshops and literature circles.
+Manzano Day School’s reading instruction begins with foundations for literacy in the lower school grades, including the sound-symbol relationship, rhyming, sight word recognition, and phonological awareness at the word level.
+These concepts and skills are rooted in multi-sensory instruction aligned with the Orton-Gillingham model, and are applied on a daily basis in reading, spelling, and writing.
+As students progress through lower school grades, their studies extend to increasingly complex phonetic structures within words, and apply students’ growing knowledge of skills to language at the sentence level.
+As students transition into the upper school grades, instruction shifts to focus on morphology, including affixes as well as Greek and Latin bases.
+The Orton-Gillingham model establishes a solid foundation upon which students build other skills needed to be critical thinkers and lifetime readers.
+This foundation is built upon by the study of quality literature in various formats including genre studies, readers' workshops and literature circles.

-Writing instruction is based upon developing students’ writing skills through the development of their own written work.
-Students learn about types of writing (narrative, persuasive, and expository) while developing their author’s voice, learning and applying conventions, and expanding vocabulary usage.
+Writing instruction is based upon developing students’ writing skills through the study and enhancement of their own written work.
+Students learn about types of writing (narrative, persuasive, and expository) while discovering and honing their personal author’s voice, learning and applying conventions, and expanding vocabulary usage.

 Additionally, students learn valuable speaking and listening skills through many opportunities to present for their peers and community as well as being an audience for their peers’ presentations.
 Examples include project- and curriculum-based presentations, recording public service announcements for our campus community, performances such as chorus concerts and Voces Poeticas, and speaking as student ambassadors during our annual new family orientation.

-Our Language Arts curriculum provides our students with a rich learning experience that meets or exceeds the national standards established by the National Council of Teachers of English.
+Our Language Arts curriculum provides our students with a rich learning experience that meets or exceeds the Common Core Standards and national standards established by the National Council of Teachers of English.

 Children are expected to learn basic computational skills and to show competence in defining a problem, choosing appropriate strategies for solving it, and analyzing the solution process using differing questioning techniques.
 A part of every classroom instruction is open-ended questioning and discussions promoting critical thinking skills.
 Every attempt is made to integrate mathematics into all content areas.